 The court may deviate from any of these above calculations so long as it can articulate the reason for doing so.

-Finally, no child support order will be entered without also entering the day child support ends (the child turns 18), the current parenting schedule and what health insurance the child will be under.
+Finally, no child support order will be entered without also acknowledging the exact day child support ends (the child turns 18), the current parenting schedule and what health insurance the child will be under.
 Fla.
 Stat.
 Sec.
 61.13(1)(a)(1)

 If you have to pay or are owed child support and would like to learn more about this obligation contact my Naples, Florida family law office for a free consultation.